yarec/react-layout-generator/README.md

 *See columnsGenerator, desktopGenerator, and dynamicGenerator for examples.*

 A generator is just a function that returns an instance of Generator.
-The function must define the generators Param, contain an init function and an optional create function.
+A generator function must define its parameters storage, contain an init function and an optional create function.
 Here is a simple Empty generator:

 ```javascript
 function emptyGenerator(name: string) {